grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 then its hash code is calculated again and only when the hash codes match are the key objects compared for equality.

-Thus, in order to successfully retrieve an object from a dictionary with a key, the key must meet the following conditions in regard to the key we previously used to put the object in:
+Thus, in order to successfully retrieve an object from a dictionary with a key, this key object must meet the following conditions in regard to the key we previously used to put the object in:

-1. The `GetHashCode()` method of the key used to retrieve the object must return the same hash code as that of the key used to insert the object,
+1. The `GetHashCode()` method of the key used to retrieve the object must return the same hash code as that of the key used to insert the object did during the insertion,
 1. The `Equals()` method must indicate that both the key used to insert the object and the key used to retrieve it are equal.

 The bottom line is: if any of the two conditions is not met, we cannot expect to get the item we inserted.

 I mentioned in the previous chapter that hash code of a value object is calculated based on its state.
 A conclusion from this is that each time we change the state of a value object, its hash code changes as well.
-So, let's assume our `KeyObject` allows changing this state, e.g. by using a method `SetName()`.
+So, let's assume our `KeyObject` allows changing its state, e.g. by using a method `SetName()`.
 Thus, we can do the following:

 ```csharp
 KeyObject key = KeyObject.With("name");